Quantcast

 Ice can weigh down a fence and even rip it.

-Be sure to pin it down snug between post stakes with ground stakes to keep clever deer from ducking underneath.
-Because of how deer jump, it’s also best to slant the fence at a 45 degree angle in the direction deer are most likely to come.
+Be sure to pin it down snugly between post stakes with ground stakes to keep clever deer from ducking underneath.
+Because of how deer jump, it’s also best to slant the fence at a 45-degree angle in the direction where deer are most likely to come.

 Learn more ways to deter deer!

-If your budget is tight, try this: For years we made do with light weight plastic mesh fencing wired onto tall metal rebar posts.
-Occasionally a wayward moose or spooked deer running full tilt would break through it but, other than trampling a few plants, they did not stay long enough to dine on anything and it successfully kept the marauders out.
-We still enclose one of our gardens that way and it might be all you need to deter them.
-Since heavy wet snow and ice can weigh down the fencing enough to rip it or even bend the rebar, we take it down after the garden season is over.
+If your budget is tight, try this: We made do with lightweight plastic mesh fencing wired onto tall metal rebar posts for years.
+Occasionally, a wayward moose or spooked deer running full tilt would break through it, but they did not stay long enough to dine on anything, and it successfully kept the marauders out.
+We still enclose one of our gardens that way, and it might be all you need to deter them.
+Since heavy, wet snow and ice can weigh down the fencing enough to rip it or bend the rebar, we take it down after the garden season.

 Ice can coat the mesh and weigh down the fence.
 It also weighs down any neighboring tree branches.

-When we added fruit trees that needed year-round protection, we turned to the heavier posts and stronger fencing material for most of the garden.
-Since we have not only deer but woodchucks and porcupines who like to visit the garden, we added galvanized chicken wire to the bottom of the fence, burying the lower 6 to 8 inches to keep them from digging or crawling underneath.
+When we added fruit trees that needed year-round protection, we turned to heavier posts and more robust fencing material for most of the garden.
+Since we have deer, woodchucks, and porcupines who like to visit the garden, we added galvanized chicken wire to the bottom of the fence, burying the lower 6 to 8 inches to keep them from digging or crawling underneath.

 The addition of chicken wire kept the porcupines from getting into the garden.
 They are like bulldozers, flattening what they do not eat.

-Here are the 4 kinds of fencing we’ve mentioned from left to right- heavy mesh polypropylene, lightweight plastic mesh, galvanized metal hardware cloth, and galvanized chicken wire.
+Here are the four kinds of fencing we’ve mentioned from left to right- heavy mesh polypropylene, lightweight plastic mesh, galvanized metal hardware cloth, and galvanized chicken wire.

 Squirrels, Raccoons, and Climbers

-If climbers including squirrels and raccoons are a problem, any fence needs to be unattached to the post at the top 12 inches.
-A 4-foot fence with a floppy top will them from climbing it.
+If climbers, including squirrels and raccoons, are a problem, any fence must be unattached to the post at the top 12 inches.
+A 4-foot fence with a floppy top will prevent them from climbing it.
 Bend it slightly outward so it flops over under their weight and prevents them from making it into the garden.

-When it comes to squirrels, look specifically for fencing that’s meant for them or rats.
-(Standard chicken wire has holes that a determined squirrel can squeeze through.)
-Of course, you can also squirrel-proof you vegetable beds by installing row covers, bird netting, or hardware cloth.
+Regarding squirrels, look specifically for fencing meant for them or rats.
+(Standard chicken wire has holes a determined squirrel can squeeze through.)
+Of course, you can also squirrel-proof your vegetable beds by installing row covers, bird netting, or hardware cloth.
 Learn more about deterring squirrels.

 Don’t let this cute baby raccoon fool you.
 His whole family is waiting to invade your garden after dark.